P4ELTE/t4p4s/README.md

     ./run_tests.sh verbose dbg

+As its name implies, `run_tests.sh` runs each test case in the offline (`nicoff`, meaning no NIC present) mode.
+You may set the `PREFIX` and `POSTFIX` environment variables to make the script start `t4p4s.sh` with a different setup for the test case.
+For example, the following command tests whether the test cases compile in the online (`nicon`) mode, but it doesn't execute them.

+    PREFIX=: POSTFIX="" ./run_tests.sh ^run

 Once the test cases are run, the script prints a summary of successful and failed test cases, grouped by the types of failures.
 You may indicate which tests are to be skipped by listing them in a file.